 5 Reasons you may get a notice from the income tax department of India

-You may get distressed if you get a Show cause notice from the income tax department.
-You can get a Income tax notice for many reasons.
-These could include non filing of return under income tax on time allotted, estimation errors, not provided detail income accurately or even declaring excessive losses.
-Mithlesh Sharma, Senior Partner, SetyourBiz Corporate Consultants llp said, “Taxpayers, in common, are issued notices of income tax under Section 139(9), 143(1), 143(2), 143(3), 245, 144, 147 and 148 of Income Tax Act, 1961 regarding non-filing of Income tax return, secretion of taxable income, claiming an not genuine tax refund, calculating excessive income tax losses, long term capital gains (LTCG), scrutiny etc.”
+You may get distressed if you get a show-cause notice from the income tax department of India.
+You can get an Income tax notice for many reasons.
+These could include non-filing of return under income tax on the time allotted, estimation errors, not provided detailed income accurately, or even declaring excessive losses.
+Mithlesh Sharma, Senior Partner, SetyourBiz Corporate Consultants LLP said, “Taxpayers, in common, are issued notices of income tax under Section 139(9), 143(1), 143(2), 143(3), 245, 144, 147 and 148 of Income Tax Act, 1961 regarding non-filing of Income-tax return, secretion of taxable income, claiming a not genuine tax refund, calculating excessive income tax losses, long term capital gains (LTCG), scrutiny, etc.”

-Here are TEN ordinary reasons taxpayers can get notice from income tax department and how they can keep away them.
+Here are TEN ordinary reasons taxpayers can get a notice from the income tax department of India and how they can keep away them.

 1. For delay filing Income tax return